 Amanda's experience extends across risk management, investment management, strategy and operational areas including business integration.
 She has worked in the public and private sectors, mainly in finance, and she has much trust management experience.
-She has held executive and management positions at Equity Trustees, ANZ and Westpac, and she is currently the Managing Director of Data Governance Australia.
+She has held executive and management positions at Equity Trustees, ANZ and Westpac, and she is currently the Managing Director of The Data Institute.
 She is a Member of the Australian Institute of Company Directors, is a Senior Associate of FINSIA, and she also graduated from the Chief Executive Women’s Leaders Program in 2013.
 Amanda is particularly interested in providing opportunities for people to help solve global and local problems.
 Having attended an agricultural high school, she has long been passionate about sustainable land management balanced with active conservation of habitat and wildlife.
 Amanda currently chairs the Trust’s Finance and Investment and Executive Remuneration committees.

 BA (Media & Communications), Adv Cert App Language (Mandarin), Graduate AICD (from 8 December 2015)

 Gayle is a communications specialist with extensive experience in strategic communications and community engagement.
-She has held senior executive positions at Seven Network, International CEO Forum and Foster’s and was most recently Head of Marketing and Communications at ANZ Institutional.
+She has held senior executive positions at Seven Network, International CEO Forum and Fosters and was most recently Head of Marketing and Communications at ANZ Institutional.
 Her senior roles in journalism have been based in Australia, China and the UK including The Economist Intelligence Unit and The Age.
 She is currently Director of Gayle Austen Communications and a Director of Access Health and Community.
-As a former journalist with specialties in environment and rural affairs, and from a farming family, Gayle has a particular interest in the way agribusiness can help conserve the environment.
+As a former journalist with specialties in environment and rural affairs, and being from a farming family, Gayle has a particular interest in the way agribusiness can help conserve the environment.
 She believes there are opportunities to energise and involve farmers, communities and corporations in safeguarding our natural heritage for future generations.
 Gayle currently chairs Trust for Nature’s Fundraising and Marketing Committee.

 MA (Organisational Communication), NFP Leadership (from 8 December 2015)